The Fixer-Upper Mysteries

 In the small resort town of Lighthouse Cove on the coast near Mendocino, California, everyone knows that the best man for the job is a woman.
 And that woman is Shannon Hammer, owner of Hammer Construction Company and an expert in Victorian home restoration and renovation.

-Shannon was practically raised on her dad Jack's construction sites.
-Her best friends were the guys on the crew who took her under their wing and showed her the proper way to use tools and machinery.
-The guys helped her build cool stuff like a birdhouse and a hope chest, and bought her a pink hardhat and pink tool belts.
+Shannon and her sister Chloe were practically raised on their dad Jack's construction sites.
+Their best friends were the guys on the crew who took the girls under their wing and showed them the proper way to use tools and machinery.
+The guys helped the Hammer sisters build cool stuff like a birdhouse and a hope chest, and bought them pink hardhats and pink tool belts.

 Life in Lighthouse Cove was idyllic, at least on the surface, with its picturesque harbor, Victorian architecture, charming shops and restaurants, and burgeoning wine industry.
 But Shannon also experienced firsthand the great divide between the tourists and the townies, leisure class versus working class, rich versus poor.
 The locals maintained a united front, promoting the illusion of small town bliss, while the city fathers worked behind the scenes to attract big money and power, determined to turn Lighthouse Cove into the most popular destination point on the north coast.